National Drug

 AL DOC cleared

-Sharing at Churches
+Sharing at Churches or other

 Available to share testimony, work and life experience